wp-plugins/rss-post-importer/readme.txt

 1. This is the combined settings- and feed-management-screen.

 == Change Log ==

+= Version 2.0.6 =
+* nofollow option for outbound links.
+* Bug fixed($ sign not removing from content when feed importing)
+* Bug fixed and Improvements in code.

 = Version 2.0.5 =
 * Broken links to images solved.